-Below are some advice sheets about how to develop your child’s prewriting, scissor and dressing skills.
+Click on the titles below to see advice sheets about how to develop your child’s pencil, scissor, general gross motor and dressing skills.

 Advice on Using a Pencil, Drawing & Writing

 Click on the links below for details of equipment

 Learn traditional and adapted types of knots to tie your shoelaces in simple and basic steps, with lots of visual supports.
 Whether you're after shoelace tying speed, simplicity, security or style, there are 18 different shoelace knots to choose from, including several that Ian, the creator of the website, has created himself.

 A range of apps centred on increasing finger dexterity and fine motor skills in children and young people.
 It uses a fun and interactive game, with different levels of difficulty, which gets progressively harder as the games.
 Each app contains a few different games/activities that work on different areas of hand development.

 A list of useful websites containing information and links for apps that can be downloaded to reinforce learning, providing a fun and interactive way.
 Some apps are free to download, whilst others have a charge.
 All prices are noted next to the links to the apps.
 Some are downloadable onto I Phones, android devices or a mixture of both.

 An activity idea search engine for paediatric occupational therapy activities.
 Match skills you want to work on, with materials you have, to a detailed occupational therapy treatment activity.

 Therapy Street for Kids is your short cut to finding therapeutic activities to enhance your child's occupational therapy programme.

 Websites with Free Typing Resources